March 05, 2014 Lebanon Middle East

 Two remarks I'll mention:

-• Business class passengers have the right to be given a funky colorful menu as well
+• Business class passengers have the right to be given a funky, colorful menu as well

-After years and years of waiting Sohat introduced to lebanon the water glass bottle in 2013.
+After years and years of waiting, Sohat introduced the water glass bottle to Lebanon in 2013.
 We used to drink Aqua Panna at restaurants without even mentioning its production destination.
-To date, no company in lebanon has the technology and manufacturing line to produce those plastic cups that follow international flying standards.
+To date, no company in Lebanon has the technology and manufacturing line to produce those plastic cups that follow international flying standards.
 It's a positive move.

 Unity starts by believing in what we have and what we can achieve: Proudly made in Lebanon